 5 ways to organise your email inbox for greater productivity

-With research showing that we receive around 121 emails a day (this may be higher if you’re a manager or director) it’s a wonder how we manage to keep up the constant communication.
-However email can quickly become a drain on time if not managed correctly.
-The average worker now spends 28% of their time managing email, meaning if you work Monday-Friday, 9am-5pm, that’s one whole workday is dedicated to your inbox.
+Email can quickly become a drain on time if not managed correctly.
+The average worker now spends 28% of their time managing email.
+This means if you work Monday-Friday, 9am-5pm, over one whole workday is dedicated to your inbox.

 1. Unsubscribe, unsubscribe, unsubscribe

 Set aside time to blitz your inbox and unsubscribe from any irrelevant newsletters and communications.
-Fear of missing out (FOMO) on the latest news, analysis and offers can make reluctant to hit the unsubscribe button but really think about how often you really read each newsletter that lands in your inbox – there’s a chance the many you simply open to mark as “read” because they don’t deliver any real value.
+Fear of missing out (FOMO) on the latest news can make us reluctant to hit unsubscribe but think how often you actually read those emails?
+There’s a chance that you open many of them to mark as “read” because they don’t deliver any real value.

-Of course if there’s a weekly newsletter you love seeing in your inbox and enjoy reading as soon as it arrives then keep on subscribing, but if you keep receiving weekly “offers” from that stationary supply company you placed an order with once, several months ago, then hit unsubscribe.
+Of course, if there’s a weekly newsletter you love seeing in your inbox and enjoy reading as soon as it arrives then keep on subscribing, but if you keep receiving weekly “offers” from that stationery supply company you placed an order with once, then hit unsubscribe.
 Don’t forget there’s nothing to stop you from re-subscribing if you find yourself missing a newsletter.

 2. Make use of rules and folders